Deep-Inelastic Scattering at TeV Energies with LHC Muons: Charm production in muon DIS

 To illustrate the dependence of the charm production event yields with respect to the value of $n_{\rm tr}$, the top panels of Fig.~\ref{fig:DIStotal_cuts_x_nTracks} display the same comparison as Fig.~\ref{fig:DIStotal_cuts_E_statBands} (event yields binned in $x$) in the case of the NNPDF4.0 predictions comparing results based on requesting $n_{\rm tr}\ge 1$ and $n_{\rm tr}\ge 5$ charged tracks in the hadronic final state, to be compared with the baseline predictions based on $n_{\rm tr}\ge 3$.
 The bottom panels show the same comparison as in Fig.~\ref{fig:DIStotal_charm_Q_x} for the distribution of selected events in $(x,Q^2)$ also for different values of the $n_{\rm tr}$ cut.
 The results of Fig.~\ref{fig:DIStotal_cuts_x_nTracks} highlight how the sensitivity to the large-$x$ charm PDF is worsened as $n_{\rm tr}$ is increased.
 For $n_{\rm tr}\ge 5$, the predictions for the charm-tagged events at FASER$\nu$ between fitted and perturbative charm PDFs are compatible within statistical uncertainties, due to this cut removing most of the relevant events with $W<8$ GeV.
 This finding indicates that optimising the cut in $n_{\rm tr}$, or more in general the vertex finding algorithm of FASER$\nu$, is essential to ensure that sufficient sensitivity to intrinsic charm is retained with the Run~3 dataset.

 \paragraph{Impact of systematic uncertainties.} While a complete simulation of event reconstruction in the case of a realistic detector-level analysis is beyond the scope of this work, we can estimate the impact of systematic uncertainties for large-$x$ charm production as follows.
 In muon DIS, one measures both the initial and final state muon energies, $E_\mu$ and $E'_{\mu}$ respectively, as well as the hadronic final state energy $E_h$.
 As mentioned in Sect.~\ref{sec:inclusiveDIS}, initial FASER$\nu$ studies of neutrino identification report a resolution in the muon momentum $E_\mu$ of about 30\% at 200~GeV and 50\% at higher energies~\cite{FASER:2024hoe}, while the resolution in the muon scattering angle $\theta_\mu$ can be considered as negligible.
 To model the finite detector resolution, here we apply Gaussian smearing to the initial and final-state muon momenta produced by the {\sc POWHEG+Pythia8} simulation by a fixed factor $\sigma_p$, which for simplicity is taken to be the same for $E_h$.
 We then impose that the true energies satisfy the kinematic constraint $E_\mu = E'_{\mu}+E_h$ (neglecting proton mass effects) to extract the reconstructed energies using a $\chi^2$ fit.
 From them we evaluate the reconstructed DIS kinematical variables $x_{\rm reco}$ and $Q^2_{\rm reco}$.
 We consider for illustration two values of this energy smearing, namely $\sigma_p=10\%$ and $\sigma_p=30\%$.
 This simple approach is likely to represent a worse case scenario as compared to the real analysis and hence overestimate the impact of finite detector resolution.
-Beyond a traditional binned analysis, significant improvements in event reconstruction and interpretation can be achieved using machine learning methods using full event information at the detector level such as the neural simulation based inference~\cite{ATLAS:2024jry} or transformer architectures~\cite{ATLAS:2025dkv} deployed in ATLAS.
-The benefits of unbinned measurements in DIS for proton structure and QCD studies has been demonstrated e.g. in~\cite{Aggarwal:2022cki, H1:2021wkz}.